Super Documents

 5. Are my team members ready for this change?

-Are teams onboard or are they hesitant?
-How will I deal with resistance when there are issues after the change is made?
+Are teams onboard, or are they hesitant?
+How will I deal with resistance when issues arise after the change is made?

 Easier Feedback Management.
 Image by FuseBase (formerly Nimbus)